-A10.2.14.4 Packing Group, if applicable
+A4.3.14.4 Packing group, if applicable

-Provide the Packing Group number from the UN Model Regulations, if applicable.
-The Packing Group number is assigned to ceratin substances in accordance with their a convention used to classify the degree of hazard within some classes which present a physical hazard.
+Provide the packing group number from the UN Model Regulations4, if applicable.
+The packing group number is assigned to certain substances in accordance with their degree of hazard.

-A10.2.14.5 Environmental hazards
+A4.3.14.5 Environmental hazards

-Indicate whether the substance or mixture is a known marine pollutant according to the IMDG-code, and if so, whether it is a 'marine pollutant' or a 'severe marine pollutant'.
-Also indicate whether the substance or mixture is environmentally hazardous according to the UNModel Regulations , ADR, RID and ADN.
+Indicate whether the substance or mixture is a known marine pollutant according to the IMDG $Code^5$, and if so, whether it is a "marine pollutant" or a "severe marine pollutant".
+Also indicate whether the substance or mixture is environmentally hazardous according to the UN Model Regulations4, ADR^6 , RID^7 and ADN^8 .

-A10.2.14.6 Special precautions for user
+A4.3.14.6 Special precautions for user